Back to Writing

 They all do roughly the same thing: embed text, store vectors, return top-k by cosine similarity.

 qortex adds a knowledge graph and a learning layer on top of vector search.
-It’s early, but we decided to build adapters for each framework so we could test our work against their benchmarks and test suites, and have distribution infrastructure ready the moment an assumption proves out.
+We built adapters for each framework so we could test our work against their benchmarks and test suites, and have distribution infrastructure ready the moment an assumption proves out.

 What We Actually Did